The tripartite-circle crossing number of graphs with two small partition classes: Proof of

 \begin{lemma} Up to topological equivalence, there are exactly four simple tripartite-circle drawings of $K_{2,2,0}$. \end{lemma}

-\begin{proof} Up to topological equivalence, there are two different simple bipartite-circle drawings of $K_{2,2}$ on the sphere, namely the ones depicted in \cref{fig:k22drawings}.
-Placing the third circle in different `cells' of these two drawings yields the four drawings in \cref{fig:k220drawings}, where the third circle is placed in the outer cell. \end{proof}
+\begin{proof} Up to topological equivalence, there are two different simple bipartite-circle drawings of $K_{2,2}$ on the sphere, namely the ones depicted in \Cref{fig:k22drawings}.
+The edges in the first drawing define five regions, and the edges in the second drawing define four regions.

+Placing the third circle in each of these regions, then finding the equivalent drawing such that the third circle encloses \textsc{m} and \textsc{n}, yields four distinct drawings, shown in \Cref{fig:k220drawings}.
+For example, if we place the third circle in the upper triangular region of the first drawing in \Cref{fig:k22drawings}, we then need to reroute the upper horizontal edge around \textsc{m} and \textsc{n} and obtain drawing \textcircled{{ 2}} in \Cref{fig:k220drawings}. \end{proof}

-Any simple tripartite-circle drawing of $K_{2,2,n}$ can be seen as an extension of one of the four drawings of $K_{2,2,0}$ in \cref{fig:k220drawings}.
-We say that a drawing of $K_{2,2,n}$ is of type~$i$ if it is an extension of drawing $i$ in \cref{le:k22n}.
+\paragraph{Drawings of type $i\in\{1,2,3,4\}$.} By \Cref{le:k22n}, any simple tripartite-circle drawing of $K_{2,2,n}$ can be seen as an extension of one of the four drawings of $K_{2,2,0}$ in \Cref{fig:k220drawings}.
+For example, Figure 3(a) displays a drawing of type~4 and Figure 3(b) a drawing of type~1.
 In our figures, we color the edges of $K_{2,2,0}$ red and the remaining $4n$ edges green.
-We first count the number of crossings with red edges.
-For an illustration consider \cref{fig:K22nFormula}; note that some edges are omitted for clarity.
+For an illustration consider \Cref{fig:K22nFormula}; note that some edges are omitted for clarity.
+We first count the number of crossings with red edges (i.e., the red-red and red-green crossings).